Sangskriti/calculator/README.md

 # calculator
-level 2 task 1 , calculator by using html, css, javascript.
+calculator by using html, css, javascript.